 Access to the recordings will only be made when there is a specific business need and are not for the benefit of patients.
 Should any message need to be accessed then it will only take place when there are two of the above people in agreement as to the need to access the message.

-A written record of the access will be kept.
 It is envisaged that it would be extremely rare that there will be any need to listen retrospectively to any call.
 If any patient has queries please contact the Practice Manager.

 Comments, Complaints & Suggestions Leaflet